NREL/torc/docs/usage.rst

 General Usage
 -------------
 The torc CLI commands are hierarchical with help at every level.
-For example,
+For example:

 .. code-block:: console

-   # Print commands at this level
    $ torc
-   # Print help for all options at this level.
    $ torc --help

    $ torc workflows